yasinfmd/-owll-debug-widget/Readme.md

     Refer to the official documentation for any other available configuration options.

 This demonstrates how to use the `DebugOptions` interface to configure the widget with specific `position` and `theme` values.

+## Support

+For support, you can reach out via [Buy Me A Coffee](https://buymeacoffee.com/yasindlklcc).

+## License

+This project is licensed under the MIT License.